Personal Credit & Types of Consumer Loans

 Non-traditional Loans

-When you need money immediately, especially in a crisis situation, borrowing from a non-traditional lender might be the only way to solve the problem.
+When you need money immediately, especially in a crisis, borrowing from a non-traditional lender might be the only way to solve the problem.

-It is costly and not advisable, but there are some situations that demand immediate action, and you would hard pressed to get one from a bank, credit union or online lender.
+It is costly and not advisable, but there are some situations that demand immediate action, and you would be hard-pressed to get one from a bank, credit union or online lender.

 Cash Advances